Los Angeles Philharmonic: 1998–2009

 When Fleischmann decided to retire in 1998 after 28 years at the helm, the orchestra named Willem Wijnbergen as its new Executive Director.
 Wijnbergen, a Dutch pianist and arts administrator, was the managing director of the Concertgebouw Orchestra in Amsterdam.
 Initially, his appointment was hailed as a major coup for the orchestra.

-One of his most important decisions was to modify Hollywood Bowl programming: he increased the number of jazz concerts and appointed John Clayton serving as the orchestra's first Jazz Chair; in addition, he established a new World Music series with Tom Schnabel as programming director Despite some successes, Wijnbergen left the orchestra in 1999 after only one controversy-filled year, and it is unclear whether he resigned or was fired by the Philharmonic's board of directors.
+One notable decision during his tenure was to revise Hollywood Bowl programming by increasing the number of jazz concerts and appointing John Clayton as the orchestra's first Jazz Chair.
+In addition, he established a new World Music series with Tom Schnabel as programming director.
+Despite some successes, Wijnbergen departed the orchestra in 1999 after a year marked by controversy.
+It remains unclear whether he resigned or was dismissed by the Philharmonic's board of directors.

-Later that same year, Deborah Borda, then the Executive Director of the New York Philharmonic, was hired to take over executive management of the orchestra.
-She began her tenure in January 2000, and was later given the title of President and Chief Executive Officer.
-After financial problems experienced during Wijnbergen's short tenure, Borda — "a formidable executive who runs the orchestra like a lean company, not like a flabby non-profit" — "put the organization on solid financial footing."
-She is widely credited (along with Salonen, Frank Gehry, and Yasuhisa Toyota) for the orchestra's very successful move to Walt Disney Concert Hall, and for wholeheartedly supporting and complementing Salonen's artistic vision.
-One example cited by Alex Ross:
+Later that year, Deborah Borda, then Executive Director of the New York Philharmonic, was hired to lead the orchestra's executive management.
+She began her tenure in January 2000 and was later given the title of President and Chief Executive Officer.
+Following the financial challenges of Wijnbergen's brief tenure, Borda focused on stabilizing the organization's finances.
+Described as "a formidable executive who runs the orchestra like a lean company, not like a flabby non-profit," she is credited with putting the "organization on solid financial footing."
+Borda is widely recognized, along with Salonen, Frank Gehry, and Yasuhisa Toyota, for the orchestra's successful transition to Walt Disney Concert Hall, and for supporting and complementing Salonen's artistic vision.
+One example is cited by Alex Ross: